brahinets/brahinets/README.md

 ## Enchanté 👋🏼!

 I'm _Yaroslav_ - lifelong learner and security enthusiast.
-Engineering Manager at [SPD Group](https://spd.group/author/y-brahinets/) and Oracle Certified Java Developer.
+Engineering Manager at [SPD Group](https://spd.group/author/y-brahinets/).
 Coding with a passion since 2014.

 Practising and improving my skills in _Identity and Access Management_ along with *Application Security* on [PitchBook](https://pitchbook.com) products